Cougar sighted Thursday night, Friday morning in Moscow

-Moscow police officers and at least one Idaho Fish and Game representative were on foot on the eastern edge of Moscow this morning following several reported sightings of a cougar.
+Moscow police officers and at least one Idaho Fish and Game representative were on foot on the eastern edge of Moscow Friday morning following several reported sightings of a cougar.

-A resident reportedly saw the cougar around 10:45 p.m.
+Two sightings reportedly happened around 10:45 p.m.
 Thursday on Lincoln Street between C and D streets.
-Another reported sighting came this morning on the walking path near Moscow's Good Samaritan Village.
+The latest reported sighting came around 7:50 a.m.
+Friday on the walking path near Good Samaritan Village on Eisenhower Street, which is what prompted the response from Moscow police and Idaho Fish and Game.

 Moscow Police Department Chief James Fry said police notified St. Mary’s School, which is near the reported Lincoln Street sighting, and Good Samaritan Village.